allamaprabhuani/akantu2/joss/paper.md

 method (FEM) has become an essential tool in these areas.
 However, codes that can handle cutting edge simulations with interaction of material behavior and interface processes in a high-performance computing (HPC) setting are rare, particularity in the open-source space.
-Being able to simulate the for-mentioned interface processes in an efficient manner is the primary *raison d'être* of Akantu.
-Even though Akantu is meant to be a generic FEM library the physics currently implemented, all serve the goal to get a better understanding of fracture, contact and friction mechanism at a continuum scale.
+Being able to simulate the aforementioned interface processes in an efficient manner is the primary *raison d'être* of Akantu.
+Even though Akantu is meant to be a generic FEM library, the physics currently implemented, all serve the goal to get a better understanding of fracture, contact and friction mechanism at a continuum scale.

 ![Dynamic fragmentation of a tempered glass pane using cohesive elements.\label{fig:cohesive_insertion}](results/cohesive_insertion.png){width=60%}

-At its heart, Akantu leverages a SOA (structure of array) architecture in order to take advantage of an object-oriented high-level abstraction, and maintain performance in the critical areas of the code.
-In addition Akantu, benefits from distributed memory parallelization, and on the contrary to many finite-element codes, Akantu has a element-centric parallelization that makes it easier to implement algorithms like the dynamic insertion of extrinsic cohesive elements.
+At its heart, Akantu leverages a SOA (structure of array) architecture in order to take advantage of an object-oriented high-level abstraction, and maintains performance in the critical areas of the code.
+In addition, Akantu benefits from distributed memory parallelization and, on the contrary to many finite-elements codes, Akantu has a element-centric parallelization that makes it easier to implement algorithms like the dynamic insertion of extrinsic cohesive elements.
 The \autoref{fig:cohesive_insertion} taken from @vocialta_numerical_2018